scalalandio/chimney/docs/docs/supported-transformations.md

     // new Target(source.a, source.b)
     ```

-nor have the same types of fields as long as transformation for each pair field-constructor's argument can be resolved
+nor have the same types of fields - as long as transformation for each pair field-constructor's argument can be resolved
 recursively:

 !!! example

+    During conversion from `Foo` to `Bar` we are automatically converting `Foo.Baz` into `Bar.Baz`

     ```scala
     //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}